 Create a page that walks visitors through the benefits of your offer and what is going to happen when they take the next step.
-If you want to collect more data by including several different form fields, consider using a lightbox popup.
-You can create these easily with ONTRAforms and add them to pages built with ONTRApages, or embed them anywhere on your website.
+If you want to collect more data by including several different form fields, consider using a lightbox pop-up form.

-By collecting more information, you’ll be able to provide potential customers with more relevant information and tailor an experience specifically to their needs.
-You can segment them based on the information they share with you and customize the follow-up communications they receive depending on their responses.
+Creating a lightbox pop-up form supplies you with more information about your leads so you can provide potential customers with an experience specifically tailored to their needs.
+You can also segment them in your CRM based on the information they share with you and customize the follow-up communications they receive depending on their responses.

-Carefully consider what fields you want to add on your ONTRAforms — keep in mind that too many fields may turn off potential leads, while too few fields may not be enough info for you to have a productive call or demo with them.
+You’ll want to carefully consider what fields to add on your forms.
+Keep in mind that too many fields may turn off potential leads, while too few fields may not provide enough information to have a productive call or demo with them.

-To get the information you need, you can even separate the form into multiple steps by setting another lightbox as the thank you page for your first form.
-This helps to increase conversions by asking for as little info as possible upfront, then asking for more later on.
-Even if a lead doesn’t fill out step two, you’ll still get all the information from step one.
+If you’re worried that your leads won’t be willing to give you all the info you need on the form, you can split the form into multiple steps by setting another lightbox as the “thank you” page that pops up right after they complete the first form.
+This helps to increase conversions by asking for only their basic info upfront and then asking for more later on following the diversion of the “thank you” page.
+Even if a lead doesn’t fill out step two, you’ll still get all the critical information from step one (such as contact info).

 What happens to customers who respond to your calls to action?
 Do they get a prompt response from you?
 How easy is it for them to fall through the cracks?

-The biggest sin of many websites is that they are not seamlessly integrated with the tools that entrepreneurs use to manage follow-up.
-When a new lead is collected, that information might go to number of different places — someone’s inbox, a CRM tool, or just into your email marketing platform’s subscriber list.
+The biggest pitfall of many websites is that they are not seamlessly integrated with the tools that entrepreneurs use to manage follow-ups.
+When a new lead is collected, that information might go to a number of different places — someone’s inbox, a CRM tool, or just into your email marketing platform’s subscriber list.

-In ONTRAPORT, you can trigger a response message that is automatically sent whenever the form is filled out.
-If you’re using another email service, make sure you’ve set up a thoughtful autoresponder.
+In Ontraport, you can trigger a response email message that is automatically sent as soon as the form is submitted.
+Regardless of the email service you’re using, make sure you’ve set up a thoughtful autoresponder.
 Receiving an immediate response after filling out a form reassures customers that you value their decision to interact with your site.
 Making sure that you don’t drop the ball on any incoming leads can tremendously boost your bottom line.

 Any of these three strategies will help turn your landing pages into a stronger representation of your brand and dramatically improve user experience.
-Don’t forget that the key to a great page (one that moves your business forward by generating leads) is to focus on your customer.
+Don’t forget that the key to a great page – one that moves your business forward by generating leads – is to focus on your customer.
 When customers find you online, you have the opportunity to solve their most pressing problems, no matter where they are on the buying journey.
-Embrace this focus, and you will create relationships with your prospects that pay off in spades.
+Embrace this focus, and you will create relationships with your prospects that benefit all parties involved.